tharundej/32co-devops-assessment/README.md

 - The application is a simple Node.js Express app requiring a database connection and an API key.
 - Public internet access is allowed for the ALB but restricted for EC2 and RDS.
 - PostgreSQL is chosen as the data store for its robustness and familiarity.
-- HTTPS is implemented using AWS ACM for security.

 ## Known Limitations
 - Autoscaling is basic and may need tuning for production workloads.
 - No CDN is implemented due to time constraints, but it can be added with CloudFront.